dandi/s3invsync/README.md

 - `--path-filter <REGEX>` — Only download objects whose keys match the given [regular expression](https://docs.rs/regex/latest/regex/#syntax)

+- `--require-last-success` — Error out immediately if the `.s3invsync.state.json` file indicates that the most recent backup did not complete successfully

 - `--trace-progress` — Emit per-object download progress at the TRACE level.
   (Note that you still need to specify `--log-level TRACE` separately in order